ualsg/ualsg.netlify.app/content/post/2020-09-3dgeoinfo-2020/index.md

 title: "Participation at the 3D GeoInfo 2020 conference"
 subtitle: "The first online instance of the series"
-summary: "3D GeoInfo is a key conference in the 3D GIS community."
+summary: "3D GeoInfo is a key conference in the 3D GIS community"
 authors: [admin]
 tags: [3d geoinfo, events, conference]
 categories: []